adelpanta/thiamin_cross_feeding_colonies/README.md

 # README

-## Analysis of interactions and patterns of Oa and a collection of 28 partners in presence and absence of thiamin
+## Image analysis of Oa and a collection of 28 partners in presence and absence of thiamin

 Scripts developed by Alessia Del Panta at the University of Lausanne, Department of Fundamental Microbiology.